Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Russian Embassy, Pretoria, South Africa: +27 12 362 1337.

 Russian Embassy, Dublin, Ireland: +353 1 492 2048.

 Russian Embassy, Wellington, New Zealand: +64 4 476 6113.

 United States Embassy, Moscow: +7 495 728 5000.

 South African Embassy, Moscow: +7 495 540 1177.

 New Zealand Embassy, Moscow: +7 495 956 3579.

-The Arkhangelskoye Estate, just outside Moscow, is an oldaristocratic estate home that has been a museum since the fall ofthe Russian tsars in 1917.
-It was built in 1703, featuringclassical and neo-classical design elements.
-The estate is composedof various buildings including the main palace, a smaller palacecalled Caprice, a church, and a theatre.
-Beautifully decoratedinteriors can be found throughout, augmented by a very impressivecollection of art.
-Unlike many other old aristocratic Russianestates, Arkhangelskoye is in very good condition as special, dedicated efforts have been made in recent years to ensure itsupkeep.
-The estate is easily reached by train, a 30-minute journeyfrom the Yaroslavsky train station in the west of Moscow.
-In thesummer and early autumn, all of the buildings are open for viewing.Visitors are welcome to explore the grounds and can bring picnicsto enjoy in the gardens.
-There are also usually several musicconcerts hosted by the estate throughout the summer months.
+A museum since 1917, the Arkhangelskoye Estate was built in 1703 and features classical and neo-classical design elements.
+The estate consists of the main palace, the smaller Caprice and a church, as well as a theatre.
+Beautifully decorated interiors are augmented by an impressive art collection.
+Unlike many other old aristocratic Russian estates, Arkhangelskoye is in very good condition as special, dedicated efforts have been made in recent years to ensure its upkeep.
+In the summer and early autumn, all of the buildings are open for viewing and visitors bring picnics to enjoy in the gardens.
+There are also usually several music concerts hosted by the estate throughout the summer months.